UK Trades Apprenticeship Crisis: Causes and Solutions (2026) featured image

 CITB-registered employers can claim £2,500 per year in attendance grants during the apprenticeship, plus a one-off £3,500 completion bonus when the apprentice achieves their qualification.
 For a standard 3-year apprenticeship, that totals £11,000.
 You must be registered with CITB and up to date with your levy payments to qualify.
 Check the CITB website for the current grant schedule and application process.

-Start with the government's Find an Apprentice service (gov.uk), which lets you advertise positions for free.
+Start with the government's Find an Apprentice service (gov.uk), which lets you advertise positions for free, and read our guide on writing trade job adverts that attract quality candidates.
 Contact your local FE college directly, as many have placement teams actively looking for employers.
-CITB also runs matching services.
-Industry bodies like the FMB, ECA, and APHC can connect you with training providers.
-Social media, particularly TikTok and Instagram, is increasingly where young people look for apprenticeship opportunities, so consider posting there too.
+In my experience, the best apprentices come from personal recommendations and local networks, not job boards.
+CITB runs matching services and bodies like the FMB, ECA, and APHC can connect you with training providers.
+Social media (TikTok and Instagram above all) is where young people now look for apprenticeship opportunities, so post there too.
+I have found that a 30 second TikTok showing a day on site attracts more interest than any formal job listing.

 Nesta research estimates the UK needs approximately 27,000 qualified heat pump engineers by 2028 to meet installation targets under the Warm Homes Plan.
 Currently, there are roughly 3,000 qualified engineers, meaning a ninefold increase is needed in about three years.
 Similar shortages exist in EV charging installation, solar panel fitting, and building retrofit insulation.
 These green skills gaps represent both a crisis and a major career opportunity for new entrants to the trades.